Traditional Chinese Medicine

 Qi

 Qi (pronounced ‘chee’) is considered the essential life force of the body.
-It helps to maintain life activities by moving fluids and blood, helping protect the body from invasion of pathogens, and helping to maintain proper organ function.
+It helps to maintain life activities by moving fluids and blood, protecting the body from invasion of pathogens, and helping to maintain proper organ function.

-The 5 Elements are: Wood, Fire, Earth, Metal and Water.
-Traditional Chinese Medicine holds that all things in the natural world are derived from these elements.
+The 5 Elements include Wood, Fire, Earth, Metal and Water.
+Traditional Chinese Medicine maintains that all things in the natural world are derived from these elements.
 Each organ corresponds with an element, for example: Wood-Liver, Fire-Heart, Earth-Spleen, Metal-Lung, Water-Kidney.
-When each element or organ can work together and support each other, then problems don't arise and disease can't prevail.
+When each element or organ can work together and support each other, then problems can’t arise and disease won't prevail.
 As an example, wood is needed to maintain a fire, but too much wood can cause the flame to rise too high and cause destruction like in a forest fire.

 Yin & Yang

 Yin and yang are a collective concept that represents the need for a balance of complementary natural forces such as rest and movement, cold and heat, and night and day.
-It's that continuous cyclic motion that helps to bring bodily balance and keep health restored.
-An example of how yin and yang would be used to help diagnose an imbalance: any symptom that happens at night, such as hot flashes, would represent a weakness in yin and too much yang. - YIN FORCES - night water rest winter - YANG FORCES - day fire movement summer
+It's within this continuous cyclic motion that you find bodily balance and restoration of health.
+An example of how yin and yang would be used to help diagnose an imbalance: any symptom that happens at night, such as hot flashes, would represent a weakness in yin and too much yang.